jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 ### The Model matrix

 In [5.
 Transformations](transformations-section) we saw that we can combine transformations such as translation, scaling and rotation by multiplying the individual transformation matrices together.
-Lets compute a model matrix for our cube where it is scaled down by a factor of 0.5 in each co-ordinate direction, rotated about the $y$-axis using the time of the current frame as the rotation angle and translated backwards down the $z$-axis so that its centre is at $(0, 0, -2)$.
-Add the following code inside the rendering loop before we call the `glDrawElements()` function.
+Let's compute a model matrix for our cube where it is scaled down by a factor of 0.5 in each co-ordinate direction, rotated about the $y$-axis using the time of the current frame as the rotation angle and translated backwards down the $z$-axis so that its centre is at $(0, 0, -2)$.
+Add the following code inside the rendering loop before we draw the triangles.

 ```cpp
 // Calculate the model matrix